MuscleMap/MuscleMap/docs/installation.md

 We recommend using `pip` and following the official PyTorch instructions.

-Find your Pytorch installation - [here](https://pytorch.org/get-started/locally/)
+Find the Pytorch 2.4.0 installation [here](https://pytorch.org/get-started/previous-versions/)

 Example (CUDA, adjust version as needed):